csci104/site/resources/mt1-info/index.md

 ---

 ## MT1 Info
-Fall 2023 Canary: The following information HAS NOW been updated for Fall 2023!
+Spring 2024 Canary: The following information HAS NOW been updated for Spring 2024!

 ### Overview and Process

 The test will be **IN PERSON**

 - Time/Date: **{{site.data.schedule.exams[0].time}}**
-  - The test will be set for **1 hour, 50 minutes**
+  - The test will be set for **1 hour, 30 minutes**
-  - If you have USC approved accommodations, you must upload your accomodation information [HERE]({{site.data.urls.osas_dsp_form}}) by 11am on Thursday February 9th, otherwise you will not be able to use your accomodations.
+  - If you have USC approved accommodations, you must upload your accomodation information [HERE]({{site.data.urls.osas_dsp_form}}) by 11am on Thursday February 15th, otherwise you will not be able to use your accomodations.
 - Location: THH
   - 11AM section:
-    - THH 101
+    - SLH 102 Last Name Starts with A - G
+    - SLH 200 Last Name Starts with H - Z
   - 8AM section:
-    - Last Name starts with A-K: THH 102
+    - SLH 100 Last Name Starts with A - K
-	- Last Name starts with L-Z: THH 301
+	- SGM 101 Last Name Starts with L - Z
-  - If you have **1.5x time accommodations**: THH 213 (starting at 7pm running to 9:45pm)
-  - If you have **2x or 1.5x (with other) accommodations** you should schedule your exam at the OSAS offices **for the day of the exam**
+  - If you have OSAS accomodations you should schedule your exam at the OSAS offices **on Thursday or Friday during OSAS hours**

 - The test will be taken on Gradescope.
 You will be added to this course on Gradescope automatically, but you should test your Gradescope login sometime before the exam.
 - The exam is **Closed book, Closed notes, Closed Internet (search/reference)**.
 You may use your mind, and blank scratch paper but nothing else.
 No referencing your labs, homeworks, etc.